kristianpennacchia/wordreference.koplugin/README.md

   - Pick your desired translation (e.g., it→en, en→it, etc.).
 - Shortcut:
   - Also available directly from the definition popup via the ⚙️ button on the top-left.

+## Extras

+Checkout my other plugin, [Reader Menu Redesign](https://github.com/kristianpennacchia/zzz-readermenuredesign.koplugin) which redesigns some of the reader menus to look prettier.